 ● Blade sizes: 6-inch Chef’s Knife, 5-inch Utility Knife, and 4-inch Fruit Paring Knife

 These simple and affordable ceramic blades from WACOOL are great for the beginner chef.
 The clean, lightweight design of these knives will keep you focused on what’s most important: your cooking.

 WACOOL has included 3 knives in this set, giving you a good starter selection.
 The 6-inch chef’s knife provides you with a great general-use tool, although some might like to see a larger size for this knife.
 The 5-inch utility knife is great for smaller slicing tasks, while the 4-inch paring knife is ideal for foods such as herbs, mushrooms, and garlic.

 WACOOL provides sheaths for each blade in this set, allowing you to protect the brittle ceramic blades from any accidental impacts.
-As for the quality of these knives, they are very rigid, and offer an excellent sharpness straight out of the box.
-As long as you use proper ceramic technique and don’t twist the blade, these knives will cut through tough vegetables with ease.
+As for the quality of these knives, they are very rigid and offer an excellent sharpness straight out of the box.
+As long as you use proper ceramic techniques and don’t twist the blade, these knives will cut through tough vegetables with ease.

 Gayle’s Kitchen 5 Piece Grey Ceramic Knife – Best range of colors

 ● Number of knives: 4 (plus a peeler)

 ● Blade sizes: 6-inch Chef’s Knife, 5-inch Chopping Knife, 4-inch Utility Knife, and 3-inch Paring knife and a peeler